DharmendraGuda/Movies/README.md

 #  Movies
-Moveis API using Dotnet 5 and Unit Test
+Moveis API using Dotnet 5(Web API)

 # **About Project and Running Instructions**
 The solution has two projects: MoviesAPI and Movies.Tests.
-This MoviesAPI  is a Dotnet5 project.
+This MoviesAPI  is a Dotnet5 web api project.
 It uses local DB.
 Execute the command "update-database" to run the migrations and seed the test data.

-# **If I have more time, I would add the below features to make the app more reliable.**
+# **If I have more time, I will add the below features to make the app more reliable.**

- Implement centralized exception handling, exception retry mechanism wherever applicable and logging framework.
+ Implement centralized exception handling, exception retry mechanism wherever applicable and sofisticted logging framework.

- Implement action filter to parse and validate input, output response and return proper http response.
+ Implement action filter or middleware to parse input request and output response and return proper http response.

- Repository pattern to create the abstraction over EF Context.
+ Implement the Repository pattern to create the abstraction layer over EF Context.

  Refactor the startup class.
 Rerganize dependencies and IOC.

- Implement unit testing more effectively to cover all the use cases.
+ Implement unit testing and mocking to cover all the use cases.

  Authentication/Authorization.